Surf's Up 2: WaveMania: Production

 Since the release of the original, Mario Cantone, Jon Heder and Shia LaBeouf from the film had mentioned the possibility of a sequel several times.
 On March 1, 2016, Sony Pictures Entertainment announced that they have partnered up with WWE Studios for a Surf's Up sequel.
 Henry Yu was hired as the director of the film, making this his directorial debut while Abdul Williams was tapped to write the screenplay.

 The project was initiated by World Wrestling Entertainment (WWE), which inquired with Sony for a possible project that would help expand their brand and reach a new generation of audiences.
 According to Yu, WWE thought that Surf's Up had "a really fun vibe.
 It's really light-hearted.
 It's got a lot of goofy, cartoony fun."
 He also remarked that the film is "about surfing – it's about sports.
 So we thought it was a natural fit."
 All character designs had to be approved by WWE.

 Reception

-Surf's Up 2: WaveMania was universally panned by critics and audiences, with criticism being aimed at the film's poor animation quality, voice acting, cliche writing and abandoning the first film's themes in favor of promoting WWE stars.
+Surf's Up 2: WaveMania was panned by critics and audiences, with criticism being aimed at the film's poor animation quality, voice acting, cliche writing and abandoning the first film's themes in favor of promoting WWE stars.
 In 2023, Letterboxd ranked it #6 on the worst animated films of the 2010s.